 GDPR best practices in 7 steps

-The European Union’s General Data Protection Regulation, GDPR, is completing its first month as an enforced law.
+The European Union’s General Data Protection Regulation, GDPR is effective since May 25, 2018.
 A lot has been done to make IT companies compliant with GDPR, however, it is just the beginning.
 Although it applies only to European citizens GDPR rules imposed a new reality in the world and all the efforts made to achieve compliance to this regulation can be lost if organizational practices and infrastructure are not maintained.

 Knowing that what matters is not only to become compliant but to stay complaint we prepared a checklist of the most important tasks to keep your company following GDPR: